meisenzahl/localize/README.md

 Only the file extension is important.
 But don´t use '.' in your filename as the '.' is used to identify the extension!

-If you now run 'localize input localization output' you get the following directory structure:
+If you now run 'make && localize input localization output' you get the following directory structure:
 ```.
 ├── input
 │   └── index.html